 The thing inside shifts like an eel in a glass vial.
-Happy and tensing and releasing like a balled fist, electric with terse excitement.
+Happy and tensing and releasing a balled fist, electric with terse excitement.
 An unfolding falling feeling of impending release on the horizon.

-The pink stucco ended abruptly and I turned the corner fast down the back alley of a Chinese restaurant with bars on the windows, breaking line of sight.
+The pink stucco ends abruptly and I turned the corner fast down the back alley of a Chinese restaurant with bars on the windows, breaking line of sight.
 Hidden in the shadow of the large smooth square building.
 The clear black sky overhead.

 He makes some sort of noise in his throat that somehow I can hear.